kunalm8470/JavaScriptInDepth/README.md

-## JavaScriptInDepth

-Learning JavaScript in Depth by Examples
+# Learning JavaScript in Depth by Examples

 1. **JavaScript Objects, Comments and Statements**
     - Object literal syntax